robotsorcerer/LyapunovLearner/README.md

  <img src="/scripts/docs/seds_gmr.jpg" height="680px" width="600">
 </div>

-### Example Results on a Robot's Task Space Trajectories.

-+ For the pre-recorded trajectories (demos) of the end-effector points in a 2D plane for the WAM robot (see the `*mat` files in the folder [scripts/data/](/scripts/data/)), if we run the [demo.py](/scripts/demo.py) file with the `w` model (resp. with the `s` model), we should have trajectory demos converging to a region of attractor at the origin.
-The left images in the figure denote the demonstrations, while the right images denote the control-Lyapunov Function and Gaussian Mixture Regression corrected trajectories.
-Pretty cool, init?
+### Learning Stable Task-Space Trajectories.

+KZ recorded WAM robot end-effector trajectories on a 2D plane.
+The task is to stabilize pre-recorded trajectories using a combo of GMMs, Gaussian Mixture Regression, and Control Lyapunov Functions.

+This code comes with two pre-recorded demos available in the data directory, i.e., [data](scripts/data).
+The main file is [demo.py](/scripts/demo.py) which executes the CLF corrected trajectories on the robot.
+The left image below denote a demonstrations of the robot drawing the letter `S` from three different initial conditions, and converging to an attractor at the origin; while the right image denote the Gaussian Mixture Regression-based CLF that corrects the trajectory in a piecewise manner as we feed the algothm the data.

-#### S-Shaped Planar (Task-Space) Demos and Motion Corrections
+#### S-Shaped Planar (Task-Space) Demos and Motion Corrections.

 <div align="center">
  <img src="/scripts/docs/demos_s.jpg" height="400px" width="350px">